mzelzoghbi/zaplatform/content/blog/how-to-crack-android-interview.md

 Interviews are stressful by design in preparing for it, in waiting to be interviewed, and within the interview itself and it gets more and more when you get asked about new things that you never knew or heard about before the interview.
 I remember my first interview, I attended without preparing anything, I was almost 1 year of experience and thought that I knew everything.
 I was rejected and believe me, it was a turning point in my life.

-Hi, I’m Zak, Android Lead @ [Instabug](https://instabug.com) with almost 10+ years in the field, started with no CS background and I’ll be sharing my learnings over the past years.
+Hi 👋🏻, I’m Zak, Engineering Manager @ [Instabug](https://instabug.com) with almost 10+ years in the field, started with no CS background and I’ll be sharing my learnings over the past years.

-## Before the interview 💡
+### Before the interview 💡
 You should always prepare for interviews and if you don’t have time to prepare, postpone it.
 You should always be focused and prepared if you want to get accepted.

-### Reading vs Learning
+Reading vs Learning

 For Android, I always start by searching online for interview questions, books, glass-door answers…etc there are tons of questions and answers that you should learn, know & understand.
 Reading some questions and answers will not make a good engineer from you.

 For me, when I was invited to interview @